At work in my home audio recording studio.

-Below are some of the audiobooks I’ve narrated for Audible.
-If you click on the image you will be taken to the Amazon page for the audiobook.
+Below are some of the audiobooks I’ve narrated.
+Some of the books listed are audio files that can be previewed by clicking on the play button you see.
+Other items are images of the books’ covers.
+Click on the cover illustration and you will be taken to the Audible site where the book may be purchased.
 For my profile as an audiobook producer/narrator and audio samples of some of my work visit the Audiobook Connection Exchange (ACX) at Philip Benoit.

 This thoroughly researched book explores the role of the polar bear as a cultural icon.
 Michael Englehard presents the stories of polar bears as well as the times, places and people that have captured the attention of human society for more than 8000 years.

 Josiah Hawke and Tom Carmody are called back into action to track down the daughter of a prominent Texas judge.
 She’s among a stagecoach full of passengers kidnapped during a robbery and secreted in a virtually inaccessible outlaw hideout deep in a canyon that is thought to harbor such evil that even the Comanches and Apaches shun it.

 Josiah Hawke, a former college professor who became addicted to the rush of combat during the Civil War, teams up with a formidable Tennessee mountain man named Tom Carmody to battle a gang of hired gunmen, and raiding Comanche war parties.

 In this richly drawn, uniquely authentic view, men black and white, veteran and tenderfoot, fill in the details of the frontier soldier’s experience, giving voice to history in the making.